 To address this issue, send an overcapacity message to inform them that you’re currently experiencing a high volume of inquiries.
 Your message can include an apology for the delay, an update on their position in the queue and an estimated response time.

 This assures customers that their concerns are acknowledged and not overlooked.
 By understanding the underlying reason for the wait, customers gain context, which often proves crucial in keeping customers from leaving the conversation too soon.

 As you can see, it is important to have the right strategy and implement best practices to automatically assign conversations effectively.
 Most importantly, you need a software that allows you to build automation for complex business processes.

 If you need a robust customer conversation management software, then respond.io is for you.
-Sign up for a 14-day free trial and experience powerful automation like no other platform!
+Try respond.io for free and experience powerful automation like no other platform!

 If you enjoyed this article, here are some readings that might interest you.